-External complaints bodies: know your rights
+External complaint body: know your rights

-What are external complaints bodies
+What is an external complaints body

-Banks must be a member of the:
+Banks must be a member of the Ombudsman for Banking Services and Investments (OBSI).

 Your right to escalate your complaint to an external complaints body